Nivalyx/osu-wiki/wiki/Beatmap/Drain_time/id.md

 refers to the total duration of a [beatmap](/wiki/Beatmap) that requires the player to be active.
 It begins at the first [hit object](/wiki/Gameplay/Hit_object), ends at the end of the last hit object, and does not include [breaks](/wiki/Beatmap/Break).
 The word *drain* originates from [osu!](/wiki/Game_mode/osu!) and [osu!catch](/wiki/Game_mode/osu!catch)'s [health drain](/wiki/Gameplay/Health) system, where the player's health is constantly decreasing as they play the map.

-Beatmap dengan waktu permainan bersih yang sangat lama pada umumnya disebut sebagai beatmap *[maraton](/wiki/Beatmap/Marathon)*, karena untuk bisa diselesaikan.
+Beatmap dengan waktu permainan bersih yang sangat lama pada umumnya disebut sebagai beatmap *[maraton](/wiki/Beatmap/Marathon)*, karena beatmap ini memerlukan daya tahan yang lebih untuk bisa diselesaikan.

 Beatmaps with very long drain times are typically referred to as *[marathons](/wiki/Beatmap/Marathon)* due to requiring endurance beyond the norm in order to be completed.